-Before you can start on your meal prep, you need to plan your meals.
+Before you can start on your meal prep, you need to plan your healthy dinners / meals.
 Naturally, this is what you are going to focus on with meal planning.
 Meal planning is nothing more than figuring out what meals you are going to make in the near future.
 It can be as detailed as you want, though the more information you include in your meal scheduling, the better off you will be.
+You will want to come up with new ideas and easy side dishes to change things up frequently so your family members don’t get bored.

 By starting with a simple meal plan, you will then know what and how to better meal prep.
 This is going to help save you time because you aren’t running to the supermarket every day trying to figure out what to get for dinner that night.

-You already know the meals for at least a week beforehand.
-Here is a rundown of how meal planning works, though keep in mind there is a lot of room for variation.
+You already know the meals for at least a week beforehand and is a better way to stay organized.
+Here is a rundown of how meal planning works, though keep in mind there is a lot of room for variation and your own recipes.

 How Many Weeks to Plan For

 The first thing you should decide is exactly how much meal planning you want to do, in regards to how many days or weeks to plan ahead of time.
 This really depends on you and a number of factors should be considered.
 Think about how much time you have for meal planning and prepping, how often your family likes to switch up recipes, and realistically what you can spend at the supermarket for planning these meals.
-Use my handy planner to help assist with all of this!
+Use this several week meal plan to help assist with all of this!

 You should also consider how much room you have in your refrigerator and freezer.
 Planning for 3 weeks ahead of time is fine for the schedule, but you might not be buying food for this long if you don’t have somewhere to put everything.